UXPin/adele/README.md

 </a>

-Adele's mission is bold - collecting all the data about design systems / pattern libraries and presenting it to the community in a human and computer readable format.
-While it has been started by a single human being and a single machine (well, except cloud servers), I'm hoping to welcome contributors.
-What's impossible for a single human, might be quite an easy task for a team!
+Adele's mission is bold - collecting all the data about design systems / pattern libraries and presenting it to the community in human and computer readable formats.
+While it was started by a single human being and a single machine (well, except cloud servers), I'm hoping to welcome contributors.
+What's impossible for a single human might be quite an easy task for a team!
 You are all welcome to contribute! 🙏

 ## File format